At A Glance

 Foreign businesses are encouraged to invest in the Palestinian Territories, but the Israeli blockade makes both Gaza and the West Bank difficult environments to operate in.

-Tunnels between Gaza and Egypt have become an important means of transporting goods in and out of Gaza, including construction materials and food.
+Tunnels between Gaza and Egypt became an important means of transporting goods in and out of Gaza, including building materials, fuel and food.

 There have been many attempts to resolve the conflict since the 1967 war.